learn-co-curriculum/spring-mod-1-dto-revisit/README.md

 ## Review of Data Transfer Objects

 As a reminder, a **data transfer object (DTO)** is an object that encapsulates data in order to carry it between processes.
-This is a design pattern that reduces the amount of calls and processes back and forth to the server by batching up multiple parameters in a single call.
+Spring uses a `DispatcherServlet` to orchestrate and communicate data from one server to a client (or another server).
+There are multiple processes that occur when transferring data to and from.
+Using DTOs to carry the data reduces the amount of calls and processes back and forth to the server by batching up multiple parameters in a single call.

 As we saw before, we didn't even need to create a serializer to serialize or deserialize the objects to go from a JSON to a DTO and vice versa.
 The other